 Good, hot, and flavorful coffee is a brunch essential, but the task is best left to a machine when you’re serving a crowd.
 After 41 hours of research and interviews with leading coffee experts, plus time spent brewing hundreds of cups of coffee in 12 machines, we think the OXO On 9-Cup Coffee Maker is the best.
 The OXO makes better-tasting coffee than the vast majority of drip coffee makers, and it’s much easier to use than the other high-end machines we tested.
 You can read more about it and why we like it in our full review.

-However, if you want the best-tasting pot of machine-brewed coffee, usability be damned, the Bonavita BV1900TS is the coffee maker for you.
+However, if you want the best-tasting pot of machine-brewed coffee, usability be damned, the Bonavita BV1900TS, which is usually cheaper than the OXO, is the coffee maker for you.
 In two separate rounds of tests with different panels, tasters praised coffee made with this machine for its overall flavor and balance; the Bonavita also came the closest to achieving an ideal “total dissolved solids” reading in our controlled testing.
-It’s super-fast too, taking just 5 minutes, 20 seconds to brew a liter of coffee, including a pre-infusion period. ↵
+It was super-fast too, taking just 5 minutes, 20 seconds to brew a liter of coffee, including a pre-infusion period.
+However, it’s held back by a drippy and clunky carafe that had the worst thermal retention across all the machines we tested.↵

 Nothing beats fresh-squeezed juice, whether sipped straight or added to mimosas, and the very affordable Proctor Silex Alex’s Lemonade Stand Citrus Juicer gets the job done quickly and effectively.
 After testing 11 models for our guide, we found that the Proctor Silex was one of the easiest juicers to use (it won’t tire your wrists), and it produced sweeter juice than machines 10 times the price.
 It performed equally well on oranges, lemons, and grapefruit, and the two reamers never dug so deep that they extracted the white pith; in a taste test, we didn’t get any of the bitter flavor.
 It also has an adjustable pulp catcher in case you like smoother or chunkier OJ.